DanielBMarkham/Info-Ops/manuscript/chapter24.md

 There's a discussion to be had around the Meta genre and managing/leading people, but that's not your target system.

 Let's say you're managing a political campaign.
-You've built enough doghouses in your career that you're finally going to run for dog-catchter.
+You've built enough doghouses in your career that you're finally going to run for dog-catcher.

 What's your target system?

 If you're like a lot of people, you might start off asking questions and mentally-modeling political campaigns.
 Let's see, there are are various forms of media, there are different ways to interact....

 Pretty soon you could have an entire model built around "running a campaign".
-It would show the world of politcal campaigns.
+It would show the world of political campaigns.

 It would be wrong.

 Looking at the Analysis Survey, the top row is all about how our model touches the outside world.
 It's no coincidence that the first thing you see are Actors.
 Determining your target system begins with asking "Who are the people I am trying to help?"

 What you've done is assume that you are the actor.
 You are modeling and creating a system for you to use.
 But that's not what you're doing at all.
 Yes, you'll have to use/create/invent some kind of system, but what you're doing is changing the behavior of voters.
 Voters and people who might vote are the actors.
-They're the people who want stuff that you're striving to help.
+They're the people that you're striving to help.
 What do they want?
 How can you help them?
 Beats me.
 That's the work.

 If you think you're the actor of the target system, you end up creating stuff that you think you *should* want, if you knew what you were doing.
-It's kind of a dysfunctional game of play-pretend.
-You think "If I were some super succesful political guy, I would need all kinds of cool tools to run my campaign"
+It's kind of a dysfunctional game of play pretend.
+You think "If I were some super successful political guy, I would need all kinds of cool tools to run my campaign"

 There are times where you are the Actor.
 The system is about you: finding out what you do, finding out how you'd like things done, and so on.
 But in the political campaign scenario, if you're happy but you're not elected?
-You're not happy.
+You've not met your goal.
 So you can't be the actor.
 Instead, just like before, you and the things you do are tools.

-This is an interesting example because not only are you trying to provide benefits to the average voter, your ultimate goal isn't to help them do thing they already do but start doing things they currently don't.
+This is an interesting example because not only are you trying to provide benefits to the average voter, your ultimate goal isn't to help them do thing they already do but to start doing things they currently don't.
 This is a special type of work where you're both observing and trying to change actor behaviors.
 That comes under Lean Startup at the end of the book.

 ### Is the Target System a Formal System?